javaperf-consulting/indepth/README.md

 ## Registration

-Before any use, it is necessary to create an account.
+You have to create an account before any use.
-Be careful because this data will no longer be editable.
+Be careful because data will no longer be editable.
-They will be used to secure access to data resulting from code remediations that you will subsequently carry out.
+They will be used to secure access to data resulting from code remediations.

 ## User profil

-Overall there are 3 usage profiles:
+Overall there are 3 types of profile:

 - during registration you are considered as a user wishing to test the application.
 You can use all features that do not require higher rights.